AnkurSheel/ankursheel_website/src/ankursheel_website/content/pages/impossible-list/impossible-list.md

     -   Climb the stairs of the Eiffel tower in Paris, France
     -   ~~Drink a beer at hofbrauhaus in Munich, Germany~~ (August 2016)
     -   Drink a Guinness in Ireland
--   North America
-    -   Hike in the Grand Canyon, USA
 -   Oceania
     -   Drive the Great Ocean Road, Australia
     -   Scuba Dive in the Great Barrier Reef, Australia